CSE 594: Combinatorial and Graph Algorithms

 Phone: 645-3180 x 160

-roughly one half of the semester on each topic.
-We shall attempt to cover
+third of the semester on each theme.
+We shall attempt to cover a broad

-a broad range of commonly faced optimization problems, mostly on graphs,
+range of commonly faced optimization problems, mostly on graphs, which

-which can be naturally modelled and/or solved using linear programming,
+can be naturally modelled and/or solved using linear programming, combinatorial,

-network flows, and approximation techniques.
-In addition to that, students
+and randomization techniques.
+In addition to that, students are expected

-are expected to gain substantial discrete mathematics problem solving
+to gain substantial discrete mathematics problem solving skills essential

-The textbooks are meant mainly for references.
+The textbook is meant mostly to be a reference.
 We shall cover many topics

 not covered in the texts.
 Appropriate lecture notes shall be given.

-This course is highly mathematical in nature.
-One aim is for students
+This course is mathematical in nature.
+One aim is for students to be

-to be able to formulate a practical problems mathematically, and find
+able to formulate practical problems mathematically, and find familiar

 - linear programming formulation and solution